-Browse the full insider trade history of Teligent, Inc., a listed equity based in United States.
-Shares are quoted on US US, under the supervision of SEC (Form 4).
-Operating in the Healthcare & Pharma sector, Teligent, Inc. has published 6 reports.
-The latest transaction was disclosed on 20 July 2021 — Levée d'options.
-Among the most active insiders: YACHMETZ PHILIP K. All data is openly available.
+Follow the Teligent, Inc. stock price and the full management transaction log of the company, a listed equity based in United States.
+Shares trade on US US, under the authority of SEC (Form 4).
+Operating in the Healthcare & Pharma sector, Teligent, Inc. has published 6 insider filings.
+The latest transaction was filed on 20 July 2021 (Levée d'options).
+Among the most active insiders: YACHMETZ PHILIP K. The full history is openly available.

 6 of 6 declarations